 Little does it know, its master has set up a camera to see what happens when the pooch is home alone.

 Needless to say, the dog is going to have a lot of explaining to do.

 Wow.
 You mean dogs play when they’re home alone all day and bored?
 Adorable!

 The other day, we came across a dated, 2004 investigative report by KFOR’s Ali Meyer about a man who was convicted of murder and placed on death row in the 1970s despite some very shaky eyewitness testimony and the fact that we was represented by a defense attorney who probably couldn’t make it as a Braum’s employee.

 Linda Cavanaugh wore this:

 And Ali Meyer?
 Well, just watch the entire report after the jump.
 Although it’s about a sad, serious topic, there’s a very cheesy and unintentionally hilarious part where Ali Meyer plays the role of the stereotypical, over-the-top, 48 Hours crime reporter.
-It comes on around the two-minute mark:
+It comes on around the 1:50 mark: